WANSTEAD

 USING SPACE STRATEGICALLY

-Because we needed to keep the chimney flue intact in the dining room, A wall of tall storage cupboards was installed in front of it to house the washing machine, tumble dryer, a fridge-freezer, and pantry space.
+Because we needed to keep the chimney flue intact in the dining room, a wall of tall storage cupboards was installed in front of it to house the washing machine, tumble dryer, a fridge-freezer, and pantry space.
 The central pantry doors fold out 180 degrees offering an open preparation area for coffee.
 We also painted the interior black and used Valchromat MDF.
 The wood fibres of this material are infused with organic colouring agents so that if accidentally scratched, it isn’t very visible.
 We used the lines and shadows created by the chimney above the cupboards to give the space a bit of drama that added to the light and shade of the monochrome colour scheme throughout.

 The oven and hob, which are integrated into the kitchen island, have a downdraft extractor in keeping with the clean lines and minimalism.
 This was engineered to run beneath the floor and outside.